CGCL-codes/TransferAttackSurrogates/README.md

 # TransferAttackSurrogates

  We are preparing the camera-ready.
-The codes and models will be publicly available.
+The code and models will be publicly available.
 Stay tuned, thanks!